You can translate the document:

 /opt/denodo/metadata

-The metadata of our Denodo servers is saved in this folder
+The metadata of the Denodo Platform is saved in this folder

 /opt/denodo/resources/apache-tomcat